 Language and urban life in Dakar: A critical sociolinguistics of language contact in the post colony

-During her residency at the Camargo Foundation, Fiona McLaughlin will work on a book entitled Language and urban life in Dakar: A critical sociolinguistics of language contact in the post colony, which focuses on the centrality of urban life and the affordances of the city to the ways in which Wolof and French have interacted over the course of three hundred years on the Senegalese coast.
+During her residency at the Camargo Foundation, Fiona McLaughlin worked on a book entitled Language and urban life in Dakar: A critical sociolinguistics of language contact in the post colony, which focuses on the centrality of urban life and the affordances of the city to the ways in which Wolof and French have interacted over the course of three hundred years on the Senegalese coast.
 The book argues that the most important linguistic outcome of French colonialism in Senegal was not the implementation of French but the ascent of Wolof as an urban vernacular and national lingua franca.